 48. How to eat healthy while traveling

 The word legume refers not only to the species of plants, but also to any fruit that grows seeds lined up in a pod.
 (I find it interesting that peas and black beans are actually considered to be fruit.)
-Also known as Pulses, legumes include beans, soybeans, lentils, peas, peanuts, snap beans, and any edible pod such as green beans, pole beans, and okra.
+Also known as pulses, legumes include beans, soybeans, lentils, peas, peanuts, snap beans, and any edible pod such as green beans, pole beans, and okra.

 Legumes are full of protein and fiber, but most of their calories come from carbohydrates.
-Because they are starches it makes it easy to make them part of your meals in place of pasta, rice or potatoes.
+Because they are starchy it is easy to make them part of your meals in place of pasta, rice or potatoes.

-I believe that these little guys are one of the most powerful changes you can make in your diet.
-One study of 10,000 men and women showed that eating a single serving of lentils or chick peas per week reduced the risk of heart disease.
+I believe that these little guys are one of the most powerful additions you can make in your diet.
+One study of 10,000 men and women showed that eating a single serving of lentils or chickpeas per week dramatically reduced the risk of heart disease.
 The cool thing is that the more you eat, the lower your risk.
 The research showed that having legumes four or more times per week reduced the risk of heart disease by 22%.
 Twenty two percent!
 That's huge!
 And all you have to do is have a peanut butter sandwich on whole wheat bread for lunch every day.